Pan American Silver (NYSE:PAAS) Rating Lowered to Sell at StockNews.com

-Pan American Silver (NYSE:PAAS – Free Report) (TSE:PAAS) was downgraded by StockNews.com from a “hold” rating to a “sell” rating in a report issued on Friday.
+StockNews.com downgraded shares of Pan American Silver (NYSE:PAAS – Free Report) (TSE:PAAS) from a hold rating to a sell rating in a research report sent to investors on Saturday morning.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Moneta Group Investment Advisors LLC increased its stake in Pan American Silver by 94,294.9% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 35,309,364 shares of the basic materials company’s stock valued at $576,955,000 after purchasing an additional 35,271,958 shares in the last quarter.
-Van ECK Associates Corp grew its stake in Pan American Silver by 13.6% in the first quarter.
-Van ECK Associates Corp now owns 24,829,558 shares of the basic materials company’s stock valued at $451,896,000 after acquiring an additional 2,965,528 shares during the period.
-BlackRock Inc. increased its holdings in shares of Pan American Silver by 21.3% in the first quarter.
-BlackRock Inc. now owns 7,493,764 shares of the basic materials company’s stock worth $136,387,000 after acquiring an additional 1,314,996 shares in the last quarter.
-Vanguard Group Inc. raised its position in shares of Pan American Silver by 3.5% during the third quarter.
+Several hedge funds have recently bought and sold shares of the stock.
+Moneta Group Investment Advisors LLC lifted its position in Pan American Silver by 94,294.9% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 35,309,364 shares of the basic materials company’s stock worth $576,955,000 after acquiring an additional 35,271,958 shares during the last quarter.
+Van ECK Associates Corp increased its holdings in shares of Pan American Silver by 13.6% during the first quarter.
+Van ECK Associates Corp now owns 24,829,558 shares of the basic materials company’s stock worth $451,896,000 after purchasing an additional 2,965,528 shares during the period.
+BlackRock Inc. increased its holdings in shares of Pan American Silver by 21.3% during the first quarter.
+BlackRock Inc. now owns 7,493,764 shares of the basic materials company’s stock worth $136,387,000 after purchasing an additional 1,314,996 shares during the period.
+Vanguard Group Inc. increased its holdings in shares of Pan American Silver by 3.5% during the third quarter.
 Vanguard Group Inc. now owns 7,040,434 shares of the basic materials company’s stock worth $111,802,000 after purchasing an additional 237,360 shares during the period.
-Finally, Connor Clark & Lunn Investment Management Ltd. lifted its holdings in shares of Pan American Silver by 18.2% during the 1st quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 3,585,426 shares of the basic materials company’s stock valued at $65,417,000 after purchasing an additional 551,576 shares in the last quarter.
-60.52% of the stock is owned by institutional investors.
+Finally, Connor Clark & Lunn Investment Management Ltd. increased its holdings in shares of Pan American Silver by 18.2% during the first quarter.
+Connor Clark & Lunn Investment Management Ltd. now owns 3,585,426 shares of the basic materials company’s stock worth $65,417,000 after purchasing an additional 551,576 shares during the period.
+60.52% of the stock is currently owned by institutional investors and hedge funds.

 Pan American Silver Company Profile